 - Standards she had said she would never

-- marry a man of whom she would be ash
+- mary a man of whom she would be ash

 - ashamed and she determined to so improve